How much does Part A cost?

 You can get premium-free Part A at 65 if:

-- You're eligible to get Social Security or Railroad benefits but haven't filed for them yet.
+• You're eligible to get Social Security or Railroad benefits but haven't filed for them yet.

-- You or your spouse had Medicare-covered government employment.
+• You or your spouse had Medicare-covered government employment.

 If you're under 65, you can get premium-free Part A if:

-- You got Social Security or Railroad Retirement Board disability benefits for 24 months.
+• You got Social Security or Railroad Retirement Board disability benefits for 24 months.

-- You have and meet certain requirements.
+• You have End-Stage Renal Disease (Esrd) and meet certain requirements.

 Part A premiums